 Utilities have always managed risks to maintain a successful business model.
-However, with the pace of change increasing, emerging risks pose a variety of threats.
-This track will focus on how utilities measure the likelihood, impact and velocity of emerging risks across business units.
+However, with the pace of change increasing, emerging risks pose a variety of both internal and external threats.
+This track will focus on how utilities measure the likelihood, impact, and velocity of emerging risks across business units.

 All session times are listed in Pacific time.

 Speakers: Deana Ng, Director, PMO, Southern California Gas Company

 Sara McCoy, Director, Risk Management, Salt River Project